 Silky-smooth creamy panna cotta that’s even more luxurious with extra-virgin olive and an infusion of lemon and vanilla bean.

 Classic Italian panna cotta is an easy, creamy dessert you’ll absolutely want to add to your to must-make recipe list.

 These elegant-looking panna cottas are infused with the rich flavor of extra-virgin olive oil, fresh lemon zest and flecked with fragrant vanilla beans.

 What is panna cotta?

-Panna cotta is an Italian dessert usually made with scalded sweetened milk or cream and a bit of gelatin to help it set.
+Panna cotta is an Italian dessert usually made with scalded sweetened milk or warm cream and a bit of gelatin to help it set.